an-sh/chat-service/README.md

 })
 ```

-Look in the documentation for details about custom messages format,
+Look in the API documentation for details about custom messages
-management and presence APIs.
+format, rooms management and users presence.

 ### Frontend example

 An angular single page chat application with basic features
 demonstration is in `example` directory.
 You can also run this example
 as a cluster with several node processes.
-Check README in that
+Check `README.md` file in
-directory for more information.
+that directory for more information.

 ### Documentation